Videogame Reviewer

 What do you see as the future of videogames in the next 5 - 10 years?
 What's the "Next Big Thing"?
 Is there a technological breakthrough on the horizon that will make things possible that up til now haven't been?

-Asked by bort_wins about 12 years ago
+Asked by bort_wins over 12 years ago

 I'm really not much of a prognosticator, nor am I an engineer.
 I don't make the games and I don't have a functional knowledge of the technology required to create them, so I don't have a good perspective on the next big thing.
 Besides, if I knew the answer to this, I'd be investing heavily in it. :) I do think digital distribution is inevitable -- it's a good idea and it's worked so far -- so I expect there to be more and more games bought digitally, and the storage media sizes will climb to meet it.